AdamRalph123/Arsenal-FC-store/README.md

 ## Credits

-I would like to credit [Code Institute](https://codeinstitute.net/) for allowing us to use the *Boutique ado* practice project as a base to our own blog.
+I would like to credit [Code Institute](https://codeinstitute.net/) for allowing us to use the *Boutique ado* practice project as a base to our own e commerce store.

 ### Content